arthurbrenno/architecture/README.md

 ## Quick Start

-Here's a quick example to get you started with Overture.
+Here's a quick example to get you started with Architecture.
 This example demonstrates setting up logging, defining a data model, creating a service, and executing it.

 ```python
 import asyncio